 Bermpohl cameras are heavy.
 None of the models can be used handheld.
 They require a strong, stable tripod or stand.
 The 9x12cm camera weighs approximately 12 pounds; the 13x18cm camera weighs about 28 pounds.
 Mount three loaded glass plate holders and the cameras will put on a few extra pounds.
 Bermpohl also made an 18x24cm model.
 I have yet to see one in person and I wonder if I'd be able to lift it when I do.

 The 9x12cm Bermpohl model made photographs on 9x12cm photographic glass plates.
-Glass plates are a thing of the past; nearly extinct, but they continue to be used in a few specialized fields.
+Glass plates are a thing of the past, nearly extinct, but they continue to be used in a few specialized fields.
 Few people nowadays know what they are.
 Photographic glass plates are flat sheets of glass coated with photographic emulsion.
-They serve the same function as the flexible film available today, but the supporting material is glass rather than acetate, or similar flexible substance.
+They serve the same function as the flexible film available today, but the supporting material is glass rather than polyester or acetate.
 A 9x12cm image measures approximately 3 1/2 x 4 3/4 inches.

 This camera is fitted with a Hugo Meyer & Co.
 Gorlitz Doppel Plasmat 21.5cm f4 lens.
 The shutter is an F. Deckel Compound with speeds from 1 to 1/75 second.
 The lens is superb and of course, fully color corrected.
 Bermpohl considered the 9x12cm size to be suitable for color portraits and a good choice for outdoor work because it was their lightest model.